TanStack/router/docs/src/pages/docs/overview.md

 ### Why not simply PR/plugin/proxy/add these features into an existing router?

 I tried and initially succeeded in proxying React Router v6 (arguably the only worthy router in the ecosystem to try this with) to achieve these features.
 I even shipped it to prodution for 6 months on a beta release!
-However, after hitting the ceiling on its public API and quite literally proxying and re-exporting every single function/variable/type from the library, I realized that unless the core internals of React Router were both exposed and altered (which would require yet another breaking change on its part) my RR plugin could not provide consistent features and simply just not going to work with new ones.
+However, after hitting the ceiling on its public API and quite literally proxying and re-exporting every single function/variable/type from the library, I realized that unless the core internals of React Router were both exposed and altered (which would require yet another breaking change on its part) my RR plugin could not provide consistent features and simply is just not going to work with new ones.
 Only then, did I know it was time to design a new router from the ground up with support for the features I needed.